Countdown to Hobey:

 Junior, Defense, Brainerd, Minnesota

-Pohlkamp is the nation’s top scoring defenseman and his 18 goals so far is an NCHC record by a defenseman.
-That’s because he’s a prolific shooter, leading the nation with 185 shots (average 4.5 per game), 27 more than the next closest skater.
-He’s also launched 25 shots in four playoff games heading into the Frozen Four.
-Pohlkamp was recognized as First Team all-conference, the NCHC Offensive Defenseman of the Year and was a finalist for the NCHC Player of the Year.
-Pohlkamp leads the nation’s defensemen in points and goals.
+Pohlkamp was the nation’s top scoring defenseman and his 18 goals is an NCHC record by a defenseman.
+That’s because he’s a prolific shooter, as he led the nation with 188 shots (average 4.4 per game), 30 more than the next closest skater.
+He also launched 28 shots in six playoff games.
+Pohlkamp was recognized as First Team all-conference, the NCHC Offensive Defenseman of the Year, was a finalist for the NCHC Player of the Year and was named a First Team All American.
+Pohlkamp led the nation’s defensemen in points and goals.
+Pohlkamp will forgo his senior season and signed a pro contract with the San Jose Sharks.

 • Communications major, Marketing minor –San Jose draft (5th round, 2023)